 - Neurologic disorders like Multiple Sclerosis, Parkinson’s Disease, Stroke, Alzheimer’s disease, and others

 - Urologic diseases like Peyronie’s disease and erectile dysfunction

 - Heart disease like congestive heart failure

 More can be learned about each of these disorders by clicking on the links on this website.

-For many years, the most anyone could do to help themselves live longer and healthier was eat right and exercise.
-Modern medicine added treatments for disease/disorders that has further added to longevity and good health.
+For many years, most anyone could do to help themselves live longer and healthier was eat right and exercise.
+Modern medicine added treatments for disease/disorders that have further added to longevity and good health.
 Now stem cells have the potential to significantly add to both the duration and quality of our lives.
 This science is in its infancy, but in the years to come may represent essentially a “fountain of youth” for generations to come.
 A truly exciting subject with much more left to learn.